vvv-school/assignment_make-it-roll/README.md

 1. Let iCub **look at the ball**.
 1. Finally, ask iCub to reach for the ball and **make it roll**.

-This assignment is peculiar in such a way that **we can interface the simulator and the real robot indifferently**.
+This assignment is peculiar in that **we can interface the simulator and the real robot indifferently**.

 The outcome should look like the animation below: